 Do the missionaries in the film ever talk or act like real missionaries?
 Yeah, once or twice.
 Ryder says “flip” a lot, which is a Mormon slang term, and the other two missionaries in their apartment engage in a lot of playful fighting and flatulence.
 But those details are vastly outnumbered by the details that are completely wrong, like Ryder’s declaration, upon being asked by Christian about the church’s stance on gays, that “God hates homos.”
 (I did laugh, though, at Aaron’s attempt to defuse the situation: “And the French!”)

 Cox is allowed some poetic license, of course; he never claimed he was making a documentary.
 But I have to question his motives.
 As a former church member, Cox knows how missionaries really talk and act, and he knows how the church really operates.
 He is skewing the facts either A) because doing so helps his story progress, or B) because he wants viewers to dislike the church as much as he does.
-I hope it is option A, as that only makes him a bad filmmaker -- good filmmakers use the facts of the world as they actually are to tell their stories, and don't resort to making stuff up -- while option B would make him something worse.
-Intentionally distorting the facts so your opponent looks more evil than he is smells like propaganda -- which, again, is Cox's right as a filmmaker, but which makes him seem like a guy with an ax to grind, not a guy with a story to tell.
+I hope it is option A, as that only makes him a bad filmmaker, while option B would make him something worse.
+Intentionally distorting the facts so your opponent looks more evil than he is smells like propaganda — which, again, is Cox’s right as a filmmaker, but which makes him seem like a guy with an ax to grind, not a guy with a story to tell.

 To the gay Mormons, semi-Mormons and ex-Mormons who have eagerly awaited this film to see if it would show what it’s like to be secretly gay while serving a mission, I hate to disappoint you, but it barely even tries.
 There is one very nice moment when Aaron almost kisses Christian for the first time but instead rests his head on his chest, showing a weariness and resignation, and a desire for understanding.
 And that is it.
 The subject of Aaron’s shameful secret, his struggle between his religious beliefs and his feelings, is hardly noted thereafter.
 He does not seem to have a problem ultimately giving up the church, a fact which runs directly contrary to the experience of all the gay Mormons who endure great torment in deciding which path to follow.
 If Aaron ever believed strongly in the church in the first place, it is not indicated, making me wonder why religion got dragged into this at all.
 Once again, I can’t help but think Cox invited the church to his party not to see how it would interact with others, but so he could pour pig’s blood on it.